Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Discussion

 \subsection{Case Study}

-Figure~\ref{fig:case1} shows a case from the problem of EPP.
+Fig.~\ref{fig:case1} shows a case from the problem of EPP.
 Given a Python function that aims to return the largest prime factor of parameter \verb|n| and input $15$, this problem requires the model to predict the next statement to be executed after an assignment statement (i.e., \verb|largest = max ...|).
 Here we select three models that show competitive performance in EPP including GPT-4-Turbo, GPT-3.5-Turbo, and CodeLlama-34B-Instruct.
 For GPT-3.5-Turbo and CodeLlama-34B-Instruct, the prediction is the last ``return'' statement of this function; while GPT-4-Turbo chooses the above ``for'' loop as its prediction.
-We marked a happy emoji to present that GPT-4-Turbo makes the right choice, and the other two models fail to predict it correctly.
-The explanation for the answer is that if the assignment statement is executed, the possible value of $j$ can only be three or five (n + 1 = 16), which means the loop will go on and the ``return'' statement is not the next executed line.
+We mark a happy emoji to show that GPT-4-Turbo makes the right choice, and the other two models fail to predict it correctly.
+The explanation is that if the assignment statement is executed, the possible value of $j$ can only be 3 or 5 ($n + 1 = 16$), which means that the loop will continue and the ``return'' statement is not the next executed line.

 In our framework and the adapted benchmark, there are many problems like this that have no obvious answer and are challenging.
-If the model is not capable of reasoning about its inherent logic of execution, it can be easily misled and give the most ``look-alike'' answer (i.e., the ``return'' statement in this case), which reflects that our framework can effectively measure the code reasoning capability of LLMs and present the discrimination of them.
+If the model is not capable of reasoning about its inherent logic of execution, it can easily be misled and give the most ``look-alike'' answer (i.e., the ``return'' statement in this case), indicating that our framework can effectively measure the code reasoning capability of LLMs and present the discrimination of them.
+We discuss more cases in the appendix, which can be accessed in our replication package\footnote{\url{https://r-eval.github.io}}.